 The word "selective" in selective mutism is perhaps the most misunderstood part of the term.
 It doesn't imply choice, control, or a deliberate refusal to speak.
 It simply means the mutism appears in specific situations, while speech is possible in others.
 Many in the community prefer the term "situational mutism" because it's more accurate.

-They thought ‘selective’ meant I was choosing who was worthy of my voice.
+They thought "selective" meant I was choosing who was worthy of my voice.
 Really, my nervous system was selecting which environments were safe enough for my voice to exist.

 Dispelling Myths: Not Defiance, Not Rudeness, Not Shyness

 The silence of selective mutism is often misinterpreted, leading to harmful labels that increase a child's anxiety.
-To support someone experiencing this, we must first dispel the common myths.
-Their silence is not a behavioral issue; it's a manifestation of profound anxiety.
+Understanding what it is not is as important as understanding what it is:

-Defiance: The person isn't refusing to speak to be difficult.
+- Not defiance: The person isn't refusing to speak to be difficult.
 They are physically unable to in that moment.

 A Nervous System Response, Not a Personality Trait

 At its core, selective mutism is a neurological event.
-When an individual with social anxiety faces a triggering situation, their amygdala—the area of the brain responsible for threat detection—goes into overdrive.
+When an individual with social anxiety faces a triggering situation, their amygdala — the area of the brain responsible for threat detection — goes into overdrive.
 This triggers a fight, flight, or, in this case, freeze response.

 For many autistic people, this is compounded by differences in sensory processing.
 A loud, bright, or socially complex environment can quickly become overwhelming, pushing the nervous system into a state of shutdown.
 In this state, access to the part of the brain that controls speech production can be temporarily blocked.